-Wim Naudé is Professor of Business and Entrepreneurship at Maastricht University, Visiting Professor at RWTH Aachen University and Academic Visitor at Saïd Business School, University of Oxford.
-He is also a Research Fellow at the IZA Institute of Labor Economics, a Research Fellow at the Africa Study Centre at the University of Leiden, and a Full Professor atthe Maastricht School of Management, both in the Netherlands.
+Wim Naudé is Research Affiliate at ISDC, Visiting Professor at RWTH Aachen University and Research Fellow at the IZA Institute of Labor Economics, in Germany.
+He is also a Fellow at the Africa Study Centre at the University of Leiden, and a Full Professor atthe Maastricht School of Management, both in the Netherlands.
 His research […]

 Dr Damir Esenaliev joined ISDC as a Senior Researcher in January 2019.
 He brings topical expertise on peace-building, social cohesion, human development, labor markets, inequality, and rural development, and regional expertise in Central Asian and transition economies.
 Damir also has extensive experience designing and conducting panel data collection and impact evaluations.
 He will continue his […]

 The theories that explain relationships between welfare and work do not provide clear insight for developing countries.
 In this paper, we confirm that hours worked and income are insufficient to explain the relationship between jobs and wellbeing in a developing country.